Troubleshooting Cochlear Implant | Processor Will Not Turn On

 My son is bilaterally implanted and wears Advanced Bionics Neptune processors on a daily basis.
 The Neptune processors are very durable, so it is hard to imagine that it would die from everyday use.

 When examining the processor, I noticed what looked like a scuff mark on the brass battery terminal.
 I grabbed a Q-tip and 91% isopropyl alcohol and cleaned the terminals in the processor.
 The scuff mark came right off.
 After making sure everything looked clean, I popped in a fully charged battery and the processor powered right up and has been working ever since.
+This method is also good for cleaning out rust if water got into the battery compartment.

 Practicing good maintenance on your hearing devices will help them last and stay in good working order.
 Make sure you follow your manufacturer’s instructions on maintenance and troubleshoot before you start looking at replacing your device.
 It might just save you time and a lot of money.